Margaret FitzGibbon1

 Robert King, 2nd Baron Kingston was born circa 1659.2 He was the son of John King, 1st Baron Kingston and Catherine Fenton.1 He married Margaret Harbord, daughter of William Harbord and Mary Duck, on 17 February 1689/90.2 He died in December 1693, without issue.1

-Robert King, 2nd Baron Kingston succeeded to the title of 2nd Baron Kingston, of Kingston, co.
+He succeeded as the 2nd Baron Kingston, of Kingston, co.
 Dublin [I., 1660] in 1676.1 In February 1683/84 he was recommended to be a Privy Counsellor [Ireland].1 He was Colonel of the Irish Regiment before February 1686/87.1 In 1689 he took an active part against King James II.1 On 7 May 1689 he was attainted.1 In July 1689 he fled from Ireland.1 In 1689 he was selected to represent Connaught to attend with the King in Parliament with proposals for the settlement of Ireland.1 On 5 October 1692 he took his seat in Parliament, on the reduction of Ireland.2

 Citations